pagopa/azure-synthetic-monitoring/README.md

 - `appName`: name of the app which exposes the `apiName`.
 Note that the pair `apiName`-`appName` must be unique
 - `url`: url used for the test
 - `method`: http method used for the test
 - `type`: type of the test.
 Any value is accepted, it will be traced in the application insight availability panel as "runLocation".
-If `certificate` is used, the application will check only the expiration date of the certificate associated to the provided domain (details below)
   - suggested values are:
     - `private`: means that the api being tested is reached through internal network (vnet)
     - `public`: means that the api being tested is reached through internet
-    - `certificate`: **keywork**, test the certificate's expiration date. if less than 7 days it traces an error
+- `checkCertificate`: if specified, the application will check the expiration date of the certificate associated to the provided domain
 - `expectedCodes`: list of strings or ranges, defined as `min-max`. contains all the http status codes that will be considered OK and will lead to a success state
 - `headers`: dictionary of additional headers to be used when performing the request.
 Useful when sending a body
 - `body`: object, string or anything else that will be sent in the request.
 Allowed only when method is `PATCH`, `POST`, `DELETE`, `PUT`
 - `tags`: additional attributes that will be associated to the availability metric, useful to describe, identify and make searchable the metric

+## Certificate check

+When enabled, the application will check the certificate associated to the configured domain in addition to checking the configured api
+The certificate is expected to expire in 7 days or more for the metric to be considered "success".
+When checking the certificate, the suffix `-cert` will be appended to the "runLocation" field of the metric, and will be visualized in the Application Insight page alongside the other run locations configured (see `type` configuration field)